ksss/imagemagickd/README.md

 - fill
 - fit
-- ... and want to pluggable in future
+- and pluggable function by opts.yml

 # feature